 NZCT Installs Facial Recognition Software for Self-Excluded Players

-Recently updated on March 11th, 2019
+Recently updated on March 11th, 2026

-The New Zealand Community Trust (NZCT) will install face recognition software at their Gisborne venues.
+The New Zealand Community Trust (NZCT) will install face recognition software at its Gisborne venues.
 As a pre-emptive measure, this will help self-excluded players to stay away from gambling.
 Mike Knell, the CEO of NZCT, has revealed that the implementation is part of a legal obligation to help problem gamblers.

 More so, Knell claims that the technology is vital to self-indication and exclusion for players being treated in Gisborne.
 Using the technology will help prevent gambling-related harm, a growing concern in New Zealand.
 While there are very few self-excluded gambling addicts, Knell claims the widespread implementation will help far more problem gamblers.